Best Office Chair for Back Pain 2023

 Size Variants

 The Aeron takes a different approach.
 A is the “small” model, B is the “medium,” and C is the “large” size.
-Each model has a different height adjustment and seat depth range, so when buying an Aeron, it’s important to take careful measurements before committing to your purchase to be sure you’re getting the best model variant for you.
+Each model has a different height adjustment and seat depth range, so when buying an Aeron, it’s important to take careful measurements before committing to your purchase to be sure you’re getting the best model variant.

 It’s a tradeoff that requires a bit of homework on your part, and it has ramifications that extend well beyond that.
 The Aeron isn’t a great choice if several people in your household will be using the chair unless those people are all more or less the same size.
 It’s much better as a “one-person chair.”